saintpete/logrole/docs/settings.md

 - **default:** If a user's email is in the group of allowed_domains, but they're not explicitly specified in a group in the policy, they'll get the permissions of a `default` group.
 Only one group can be the default.
+If no groups are marked as default, unknown users will not be allowed to authenticate.

 - **permissions:** A list of permissions that this group has.
 Permissions are **set to true by default,** so you only need to specify the permissions you